 A Juvia’s Place foundation, concealer, and setting powder were reviewed by Jeffree Star, a YouTuber, who has said some very unpalatable things about black women in the past.

 He may or may not have continued to use the N-word from time to time despite an apology after his earlier comments about black women.

 That in itself wasn’t the biggest problem in all of this.
-The issue blew up when Juvia’s Place then gave him a shout out on Instagram.
-The proverbial shit hit the fan soon afterwards.
+The issue blew up when Juvia’s Place then gave him a shout-out on Instagram.
+The proverbial shit hit the fan soon afterward.

 Their fans and other beauty influencers were stumped by a black-owned brand publicly supporting a person that has issues with the black community.